mrcavalcanti/mosaicoo/contribute/style-guides/documentation-style-guide.md

 - Include `sudo` before commands that require `sudo` to work.

-For terminal examples and Grafana configuration, use a `bash` code block:
+For terminal examples and Mosaicoo configuration, use a `bash` code block:

 ```bash
 sudo yum install grafana